NEW TO RACING?

 • GET YOUR BOAT RATED

-Unless you see a bunch of boats that look amazingly like yours headed out to the race course, you are going to need a handicap rating.
-Almost without exception, you will need to send an application to PHRF of the Chesapeake, along with a check for 25 dollars, to get a "valid rating certificate" for PHRF racing.
+Unless you see a bunch of boats that look amazingly like yours headed out to the race course, (those would be One Design0 you are going to need a handicap rating.
+There are some "rating" options now on the Chesapeake.
+For most weekenight racing, almost without exception, you will need to send an application to PHRF of the Chesapeake, along with a check for 25 dollars, to get a "valid rating certificate" for PHRF racing.
 Click for more about PHRF: here

 Once you get a rating certificate, you should get in touch with your local association's race officer (usually you can find this on-line) and get your boat registered for racing.
 Fees are usually in the $65 - $100 range, depending on the association.